eclipse-tractusx/bpdm/charts/gate/README.md

 * [Kubernetes Cluster](https://kubernetes.io)
 * [Helm](https://helm.sh/docs/)
-* CDQ Storage and datasource
+* SaaS storage and datasource
 * Running BPDM Pool instance

-For the default deployment you need to specify a valid CDQ storage, datasource and API key for the application to connect with.
+For the default deployment you need to specify a valid SaaS hostname, storage, datasource and API key for the application to connect with.
 The easiest way to provide this information is by creating your own values files and overwrite the default `applicationConfig` and `applicationSecrets` values.

 my_release-values.yaml: